 4 year olds range from 28 to 44 lbs with an average of 36 lbs.
 So you can use any of the many strollers rated up to 50 lbs.

 If you are looking for a lightweight travel or umbrella stroller for 4 year olds, the same recommendations I made for 3 year olds apply:

 The best low-cost, lightweight stroller is the 3D Lite Convenience stroller.
+Check out our full breakdown of this stroller in our Summer Infant 3D Lite full review.
 A higher cost but even lower weight stroller (at only 10 lbs) is the Zoe XL1.
 Both of these have excellent quality ratings and customer reviews.

 The Maclaren Techno XLR has a lot of features, so I’ll give a basic break down of them, and then dive deeper into my favorite ones later.
 To begin with, this is an umbrella stroller, but it’s so big!
 It has a very large, wide seat with extendable leg rest.
 The big seat can be reclined to 4 different positions, including all the way flat, with only one hand.

 It has a 5 point safety harness with a two finger release system for safety.
 The seat is machine washable, too!
 There is a Newborn Safety System for the younger years, with a cap on top and a mesh net on the bottom to keep baby safely in place when reclined flat.